Essential Weimar Berlin Tour

-On this tour, we’ll explore the theatre and cabaret quarter of Berlin in the beautiful and remarkably well-preserved neighbourhood Schöneberg with its ‘Belle Epoque’ architecture.
-Starting at Wittenbergplatz, we’ll explore the Kurfurstendamm on which writers such as Stefan Zweig and Luigi Barzini saw ‘rouged young men’ sauntering a century ago – and which hasn’t changed too much!
+We’ll explore the theatre and cabaret quarter of Berlin in the beautiful and remarkably well-preserved neighbourhood Schöneberg with its ‘Belle Epoque’ architecture.
+Starting at Wittenbergplatz, we’ll explore the Kurfurstendamm on which journalist Luigi Barzini saw ‘rouged young men’ sauntering a century ago.
 We’ll see where Dietrich debuted, and perhaps have a decadent snack at KaDeWe, the largest department store in continental Europe, open since 1907 (the wartime break notwithstanding!)

 We’ll wander through the ‘pink triangle’ of the first LGBT village in the world, and discuss the pioneering activism, research and indeed surgeries performed by Dr. Magnus Hirschfeld, according to Hitler ‘the most dangerous Jew in Germany’.
 A figure the Nazis did all they could to suppress, we’ll bring Hirschfeld’s research back to life and discuss his efforts to recognise gender and sexual variance far before Dr. Kinsey.
 We’ll see the flat in which Christopher Isherwood lived when penning the two novels that later became the stage play and movie known to the world as Cabaret, and we will explore the contemporary Schöneberg gay scene, which has persisted since pre-Nazi days, with a visit to Prinz Eisenherz, Europe’s most tenacious LGBT bookstore – and lots more!